astronomer/airflow-guides/guides/data-quality.md

 - [`SQLValueCheckOperator`](https://registry.astronomer.io/providers/apache-airflow/modules/sqlvaluecheckoperator): Compares the result of a SQL query against a value with or without a tolerance window.
 - [`SQLThresholdCheckOperator`](https://registry.astronomer.io/providers/apache-airflow/modules/sqlthresholdcheckoperator): Compares the result of a SQL query against upper and lower thresholds which may also be described as SQL queries.

-Reasons to use SQL Check operators:

-- Implementation like regular operators without the need to install additional software.
-- Full observability directly in the Airflow task logs, including the full SQL statement that caused a task to fail.
-- All checks are defined either in SQL or python dictionaries.
-- Any SQL statement can be turned into a check as long as it returns a single row of booleans with the `SQLCheckOperator`.
-- The `SQLColumnCheckOperator` offers the possibility to write common checks in a declarative way in a python dictionary without having to write SQL.

 #### Requirements

 To use SQL Check operators no additional software is needed.
 The `SQLColumnCheckOperator` and `SQLTableCheckOperator` are part of the [Common SQL provider](https://pypi.org/project/apache-airflow-providers-common-sql/1.0.0/), which can be installed with: